 Why clone a hard drive in Windows 10?

-Here are some of the common reasons why users want to clone their drives in Windows 10:
+Here are some of the common reasons why users want to clone their drives in Windows 10 laptop or desktop:

-When we are considering what is the best free disk cloning program, AOMEI Backupper Standard Edition, is one of the top on our list.
+Speaking of the best free disk cloning program, AOMEI Backupper Standard Edition, is one of the top on our list.
 It’s a straightforward and easy to use piece of specialist disk cloning software designed for Windows 10, 8, and 7 and trusted by millions of users worldwide.
-It’s able to clone both 32-bit Windows and 64-bit Windows hard drives easily and unlike many other free disk cloning programs on the market, it can clone from a larger drive to a smaller drive without interrupting any of the running programs.
+It’s able to clone both 32-bit Windows and 64-bit Windows hard drives easily.

 Before you start to clone your hard drive in Windows 10 using AOMEI Backupper, you should keep the following in mind:

-5. If the target disk is a dynamic disk, you will have to convert it to a basic disk first.
-After you have converted it to a basic disk you can perform a disk copy in Windows 10 as usual.
+If the target disk is a dynamic disk, you will have to convert it first, then you can perform a disk copy in Windows 10 as usual.

-Step-by-step example: How to clone your HDD to an SDD in Windows 10
+Step-by-step example: How to clone a hard drive in Windows 10?

-2. Next, select the source hard drive (this is the drive you that plan on cloning) and click ‘Next’ to continue.
+2. Next, select the source hard drive and click "Next" to continue.
 In our example, we have chosen Disk 0.

-3. In the next window, you need to select the target hard drive (this is the new drive that you want to copy to) and click ‘Next’ to continue.
+3. In the next window, select the target hard drive and click "Next" to continue.
 In our example, we have chosen Disk 1.